bengtmartensson/IrpTransmogrifier/README.md

           -t, --timebase
             Force time unit , in microseconds (no suffix), or in periods (with suffix "p").
+          --timings
+            Print the total timings of the compute IRP form.
+            Default: false
           -T, --trailinggap
-            Trailing gap (in micro seconds) added to sequences of odd length.
+            Dummy trailing gap (in micro seconds) added to sequences of odd length.

     code      Generate code for the given target(s)
       Usage: code [options] protocols